Michael J. Reardon: Education

 Reardon received his medical education from Baylor College of Medicine where he graduated with honors in 1978.
 He received his general surgery residency at Baylor College of Medicine in 1983 working under Dr. Michael E. DeBakey, and completed a thoracic surgery fellowship training at Texas Heart Institute in 1985 under the tutelage of Dr. Denton Cooley.

 Career

 Reardon's career includes accomplishments as an attending physician and medical school professor in Houston, Texas.
 He joined the staff of the Houston Methodist Hospital in 1985 following his cardiac fellowship.
-He became a faculty member of Baylor College of Medicine in 1993.
+He became a faculty member of Baylor College of Medicine in 1993 and served as the first chief of cardiothoracic surgery at Baylor after the retirement of Dr. Michael DeBakey.
+After Baylor College of Medicine left the Houston Methodist Hospital, he became the first chief of cardiac surgery at the Houston Methodist Hospital.
 He was appointed as Chief of Cardiac Surgery and Professor of Cardiothoracic Surgery of Weill Cornell Medical College and Houston Methodist Hospital in 1995.
 He currently also holds the position of Allison Family Chair of Cardiovascular Research at the Houston Methodist Hospital and Clinical Professor of Cardiothoracic Surgery at MD Anderson Cancer Center and created the multi-institution, multidisciplinary cardiac tumor team with Houston Methodist Hospital and MD Anderson Cancer Center.